-French II reviews and builds on the grammar and vocabulary of French I, adding more vocabulary, grammar, and sentence structure skills.
+This course will review and continue to expand vocabulary, grammar, and sentence structure skills.
 Students will learn more complex verb conjugations and practice a higher level of composition and conversation.
 We will also explore more of the French-speaking cultures and communities while participating in a variety of reading, writing, speaking, and listening opportunities.